-Condylomas are usually sexually transmitted lesions caused by Human papillomavirus (HPV).
+Condyloma acuminatum is the name given to anogenital warts.
+They are usually sexually transmitted and are caused by human papillomavirus (HPV).

-Histopathologic examination of condyloma acuminatum reveals epidermal acanthosis.
-The surface has an undulated rounded papillomatosus rather than the spiked verrucous hyperplasia seen in verruca vulgaris (figure 1).
+Histopathological examination of condyloma acuminatum reveals epidermal acanthosis.
+The surface has an undulated rounded papillomatosis rather than the spiked verrucous hyperplasia seen in verruca vulgaris (figure 1).

 In-situ hybridization for HPV or immunohistochemical studies for papillomavirus common antigen can help confirm the presence of HPV.
 PCR may be used to identify the HPV type.

 Differential diagnosis of condyloma acuminatum pathology